 Pre-MBA students usually fall into two categories: (1) those who are planning to do an MBA and would like to experience courses beforehand, and (2) those who would just like to gain some practical skills in a particular field that they can immediately apply at work.

-No. The classes themselves are actual MBA classes from our part-time program.
+No. The classes themselves are actual MBA classes from our Part-time & Online MBA program.
 Your classmates will consist of MBA students and fellow Pre-MBA students.